pertbanking/Bitmap/README.md

 This is a small library for writing monochrome bitmap files.

 Monochromes can be used for several different things.
-However, you may want to use this library as an image writer for a color threshold program.
-Or, maybe you want to borrow code from here to make your own Bitmap library more diverse.
-Either way, monochromes can be quite pretty--- and they are extremely small!
+You may want to use this library as an image writer for a color threshold program, or, maybe you want to borrow code from here to make your own Bitmap library more diverse.
+For whatever you use them for, monochromes can be quite pretty--- and they are extremely small!

 __Mention__